convox/convox/docs/guides/load-balancing.md

       web:
         port: 3000

-Convox will automatically set up HTTP load balancing to this service when it is deployed.
+Convox will automatically set up HTTPS load balancing to this service when it is deployed.

     $ convox services
     SERVICE  DOMAIN                               PORTS
     web      web.myapp.0a1b2c3d4e5f.convox.cloud  443:3000

+You can then access the `web` service of this application using `https://web.myapp.0a1b2c3d4e5f.convox.cloud`

 ### SSL Termination